Autodesk Maya: Overview

 Maya is an application used to generate 3D assets for use in the film, television, video game, and advertising industries.
 The software was initially released for the IRIX operating system.
 However, this support was discontinued in August 2005 after the release of version 6.5.
 Maya was available in both "Complete" and "Unlimited" editions until August 2008, when it was turned into a single suite.

 Users define a virtual workspace (scene) to implement and edit media of a particular project.
 Scenes can be saved in a variety of formats, the default being .mb (Maya Binary).
 Maya exposes a node graph architecture.
 Scene elements are node-based, each node having its own attributes and customization.
 As a result, the visual representation of a scene is based entirely on a network of interconnecting nodes, depending on each other's information.
-For the convenience of viewing these networks, there is a dependency and a directed acyclic graph.
+For the convenience of viewing these networks, there is a dependency graph and a directed acyclic graph.

 Assets created with Maya can be imported to game engines such as Unreal Engine and Unity.